SUP Yoga For Beginners

 The Full Trax Flood Aero Inflatable Paddle Board - When it comes to SUP yoga, stability is the goal, and with a full-length deck pad to give you that grip in both your hands and your feet, plus a flat bottom and entry rocker nose for added steadiness, the Full Trax Flood Aero is a great option for beginner SUP yogis who also want to indulge in the SUP lifestyle.

-The Inflatable Dock FX - If you’re looking to take your yogi status to the next level, a fitness platform, such as the Inflatable Dock FX, has the essentials to keep you steady during your shavasana and relaxed when you just want to kick back.
-The Dock FX has a wider platform, giving you more room to work within your poses, and a full trax from head to toe so you can grip firmly and confidently, no matter the stance.
-It’s slip-resistant, made with our Aero TechnologyTM, and equipped with multiple attachment points for bungee straps, grab handles, and more.
+The Inflatable Dock 10 - If you’re looking to take your yogi status to the next level, a fitness platform, such as an Inflatable Dock, has the essentials to keep you steady during your shavasana and relaxed when you just want to kick back.
+The Dock 10′ is a ten foot square platform, giving you more room to work within your poses, and even enough for a friend to join.
+It’s slip-resistant from head to toe so you can grip firmly and confidently, no matter the stance.
+It’s made with our Aero Technology™, and equipped with multiple attachment points for bungee straps, grab handles, and more.

 Step 2: Master the Dress Code